w9jds/w9jds.github.io/_posts/2015-5-1-whats_new_from_build.md

 {% endhighlight %}

 Finally the last one I'm going to go over is for async methods.
 Right now you can't really use an await inside of a `case` or `finally`.
 However, starting now you can actually do just that!
-No more of that discusting workarounds that you had to come up with to get around it.
+No more of that disgusting workarounds that you had to come up with to get around it.
 They even added the ability to append the `case` with a `when` after it to make it more specific.
 Like so:

 {% highlight c# %}